CoreCrafted-Network/server-docs/README.md

 2. Setup Sphinx with executing `pip install Sphinx` in terminal (If you are unable to use this command on windows computers, please follow the quick fix [Here](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation))
 3. Now create a folder named whatever you like
 4. Right click inside that folder then open "Git Bash Here"
-5. Type in `git clone https://lab.corecrafted.net/ThisTNTSquid/server-docs.git` in the terminal, and execute it
+5. Type in `https://github.com/CoreCrafted-Network/server-docs.git` in the terminal, and execute it
 6. Rename the folder from "server-docs" to "source"
 7. Now open powershell/cmd inside the workspace folder containing "source" folder (In case you don't know, it's Shift-right click -> "Open powershell Windows Here"/"Open Command Prompt Here")
 8. Run `sphinx-build -a -b html source build`